MakC-Ukr/opensea-clone/WORKPLAN.md

 			|
 			|
 Take the data from the database and show just all the NFT's on sale
+				- add the necessity to approve the NFT before selling it
 			|
 			|
 Connect these pages